waymondrang/studentvue-mailer/readme.md

 # StudentVue Mailer

-Checking multiple inboxes can be a tiresome process, but StudentVue Mailer aims to be a solution to this problem.
  Powered by Nodemailer and Puppeteer, StudentVue Mailer will forward all of your StudentVue mail to your preferred personal inbox.

 ## Requirements